Former NFL player George Blanda net worth as of 2022 is $13 million. His annual salary was $1 million.

 The American Football League (AFL) and the National Football League (NFL) are two professional football leagues in the United States.
-In his professional life, he spent time with the Chicago Bears, Baltimore Colts, Chicago Bears, Houston Oilers, and Oakland Raiders.
+In his professional life, he spent time with the Chicago Bears, Baltimore Colts, Houston Oilers, and Oakland Raiders.

 Success and Recognition

 George Blanda was the NFL Man of the Year in 1974.
 He won the Bert Belland Associated Press Athlete of the Year award in 1970.
 He won the AFL championship three times (in 1960, 1961, and 1967).
 He became an AFL All-Star (in 1961, 1962, 1963, and 1967).

 George made his name on the first all-AFL team in 1961.
 In 1962 and 1963, he was named to the second-team All-AFL for the first time.
 He was the AFL MVP in 1961.
 He became the AFL’s passing yard leader twice (in 1961 and 1963).
 George was the AFL’s passing touchdown leader in 1961.
 He added his name to the AFL All-Time Team.
 George included his name among the 100 greatest bears of all time.
 He also received the Titans/Oilers Ring of Honor.

 Career Stats and Records

 In the sphere of the NFL, he played in 340 games.
 The career statistics of this man are as follows:

 - Passer rating: 60.6